quii/learn-go-with-tests/concurrency.md

 in a way that maintained confidence that the software was still working, while demonstrating that it had actually become faster.

-In making it faster we learned saw
+In making it faster we learned about

 - *goroutines*, the basic unit of concurrency in Go, which let us check more than one website at the same time.